I want to troubleshoot errors that I receive when I use Amazon Elastic Container Service (Amazon ECS) Exec on my AWS Fargate tasks.

 - AWS_SECRET_ACCESS_KEY: not defined

-The preceding output shows that ECS Exec is turned off for the task and that the task role doesn't have the required Systems Manager permissions.
-Note: You must set the ReadonlyRootFilesystem parameter to false in the task definition to run ECS Exec.
+Note: To run ECS Exec, you must set the ReadonlyRootFilesystem parameter to false in the task definition.
 If ReadonlyRootFileSystem is true, then the SSM Agent can't create the required directories.

 Use ECS Exec to get into the container with the correct shell

 Different base images can have different shells within them.
 If you use the incorrect shell, then you receive errors.
-Make sure that you're using your correct shell based on your application image.
+Make sure that you use the correct shell based on your application image.

 To use ECS Exec to get into the container, run the execute-command command: